vohai2003/hdp_data_tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-5.md

 ## Create a Hive Context

-For improved Hive integration, [ORC file](https://hortonworks.com/blog/orcfile-in-hdp-2-better-compression-better-performance/) support for Spark.
+For improved Hive integration, [ORC file](https://hortonworks.com/blog/orcfile-in-hdp-2-better-compression-better-performance/) support has been added for Spark.
 This allows Spark to read data stored in ORC files.
 Spark can leverage ORC file’s more efficient columnar storage and predicate pushdown capability for even faster in-memory processing.
 HiveContext is an instance of the Spark SQL execution engine that integrates with data stored in Hive.
 The more basic SQLContext provides a subset of the Spark SQL support that does not depend on Hive.
 It reads the configuration for Hive from hive-site.xml on the classpath.

 ### Import sql libraries: